jeffreykegler/hoonlint/misc/whitespace.md

 Informally, **kingside** means the indentation has a left-side bias;
 and **queenside** means that the indentation has a right-side bias.
+The effect of sidedness on
-Indentation will be described more precisely in what follows.
+indentation will be described more precisely in what follows.

 ## Jogs

-The indentation of a jog is that of its head.
+The alignment of a jog is that of its head.
 A jog is **joined** if its head is on the same line as its body.
 Otherwise, a jog is **multiline**.